makersacademy/rps-challenge/README.md

 Stories Completed
 -------
 User story 1 complete.
-In the middle of user story 2 but not currently working.
+In the middle of user story 2 but not currently working - still to fix Game class and Game class tests.

 Instructions